RyanL123/Competitive-Programming/README.md

 # Competitive-Programming-Cpp
 Practice for competitive programming (mainly consists of CCC problems)

+Any file named J# or S# (where # is a year) are CCC problems corresponding to that year

 All code written in C++

 Most code not commented nor optimized but good enough to AC